KlaudiaK1/GroupWalletAppBackend/README.md

 # GroupWalletAppBackend
-Application to share expenses based on graph database
+Backend for application to share expenses based on graph database